akontaxakis/SDE/README.md

 # **Synopsis Data Engine (SDE)**

-## A stateless SDE with the basic impelentation of:
+## A stateful SDE with the basic impelentation of:

 -  CountMin
 -  BlommFilter